67P/kredits-contracts/README.md

 ![](docs/kredits-diagram.png)

-A DAO can be deployed using the `scripts/deploy-kit.js` script or with the `npm run deploy:dao:dev` command.
+A DAO can be deployed using the `scripts/deploy-kit.js` script or with the `npm run deploy:dao` command.
 This deploys a new Kredits DAO, installs the latest app versions and sets the required permissions.

 See each app in `/apps/*` for details.

-## ACL / Permissions

 ## Helper scripts